AikidoSec/ci-api-client/CONTRIBUTING.md

 ## Reporting issues

-This package uses the [GitHub issue tracker](https://github.com/AikidoSec/aikido-cli/issues) to track bugs and features.
+This package uses the [GitHub Issue Tracker](https://github.com/AikidoSec/aikido-cli/issues) to track bugs and features.
 Before submitting a bug report or feature request, check to make sure it hasn't already been submitted.

 ## Contributing code